 With performances throughout Europe, the Near East, the Far East, and the U.S., Barnes' unique lecture/recitals have received international acclaim.
 Liszt and the Cross: Music as Sacrament in the B Minor Sonata explores the fascinating relationship between music, theology, and the Orthodox icon.
 Barnes' live recording of this lecture recital was recently released on the Liszt Digital label.
 The British Society Newsletter reviewed the recording and wrote that Barnes was “a fine pianist and gives us a performance of resounding conviction.”
 Clavier Magazine wrote "It is a majestic, reverential performance that elevates listeners to the sacred experience Barnes so eloquently desribes in the lecture."

 Barnes is Marguerite Scribante Professor of Music at the University of Nebraska-Lincoln Glenn Korff School of Music.
-He teaches during the summer at the Vienna International Piano Academy and also coaches the students of Menahem Pressler, Barnes' own teacher, at Indiana University where Barnes received his doctorate in Piano Performance.
-In great demand as a pedagogue and clinician, Barnes has served as convention artist at several state MTNA conventions and was recently named ‘Teacher of the Year” by the Nebraska Music Teachers Association.
-Barnes also teaches and performs regularly at the famed Amalfi Coast Festival in Italy.
+He teaches during the summer at the Vienna International Piano Academy and at the Amalfi Coast Festival in Italy.
+In great demand as a pedagogue and clinician, Barnes has served as convention artist at several state MTNA conventions and was recently named "Teacher of the Year" by the Nebraska Music Teachers Association.